-Have you dreamt of living in Spain?
-Well, it is possible for many people.
-That’s because Spain has a variety of ways that non-EU citizens can legally live and work in the country.
-We’ll look at all your Spain work visa options, including the Spain Work Permit, EU Blue Card, Entrepreneur Visa, and the Skilled Professional Visa.
-And we’ll show you how to succeed with your work permit application.
+Have you dreamt of moving to Spain?
+Good news, Spain has a variety of ways that non-EU citizens can legally live and work in the country.
+Here are your Spain work visa options, including the Spain Work Permit, EU Blue Card, Entrepreneur Visa, and the Skilled Professional Visa.
+And we’ll show you how to succeed with your Spanish work permit application.

 - How to live and work in Spain